garygng/Airtable_python/README.md

 Use this script to bulk download all Airtable attachments no matter how big they are.<br>

-**Is ther Python Sciprt upload with you own BASE ID, TABLE ID, API KEY**
+**Is the Python Sciprt update it with you own BASE ID, TABLE ID, API KEY**

 base_id = "YOUR BASE ID"<br>
 table_id = "YOUR TABLE ID"<br>